unitaryfund/mitiq/docs/source/research.rst

 ========
 Research
 ========
 Mitiq is designed in order to aid researchers in quantum computing and quantum error mitigation.
-Given the quick growth of the techniques for quantum error mitigation, it is natural  to update the toolchain with new techniques and features.
+Given the quick growth of the techniques for quantum error mitigation (you can read an overview in the `Users Guide <https://mitiq.readthedocs.io/en/stable/guide/guide-error-mitigation.html>`_ ), it is natural to update the toolchain with new techniques and features.
 If you'd like to propose a new feature, please open an issue with the `feature request <https://github.com/unitaryfund/mitiq/issues/new/choose>`_ template on Github.

 .. _contributing_research_features: